myamhili/Baja_daq/readme.md

 # Baja SAE Central Data Acquisition (DAQ) Node

-A custom, ruggedized telemetry and data logging PCB engineered for an off-road Baja SAE racing vehicle.
+A custom, ruggedized telemetry and data logging PCB engineered for the University of Waterloo Baja SAE racing vehicle.

 Unlike standard microcontroller breakout boards, this DAQ node is designed to survive the harsh electrical and mechanical environment of an automotive chassis.
-It features a 4-layer load-dump protected layout, dedicated hardware for high-speed logging, and CAN bus communication.
+It features a 4-layer load-dump protected layout, dedicated hardware for high-speed logging, and a real-time FreeRTOS firmware architecture.

-## ⚙️ Core Architecture
+## ⚙️ Hardware Architecture
 * **Microcontroller:** STM32F405RGTx (ARM Cortex-M4) handling real-time sensor polling and SDIO data pipelines.
 * **PCB Stackup:** 4-Layer board (Signal, Solid Ground, Split Power, Signal) optimized for signal integrity, return paths, and thermal dissipation.